-Stephen C. Davis, 58, was appointed Vice-President of Engineering and Product Development in May, 2010 and then Chief Technology Officer in 2012.
+Stephen C. Davis, 58, was appointed Vice-President of Engineering and Product Development in May, 2010.
 He joined the Company in 2009 as the Senior Vice President, Operations of BSST.
 Prior to that date, he worked for Visteon Corporation from 2005 as Director of Climate Control Systems.
 Prior to 2005, Mr. Davis held other senior engineering positions at Visteon Corporation and Ford Motor Company.